 Cons: Its customer score dropped dramatically this year

 - 34.24% Natural Gas

 Co-operative Energy in the news

 In 2015, we received many complaints about Co-operative Energy.
-These included lengthy telephone waits, problems with receiving billing information, passwords not being recognised, difficulty providing online meter readings and emails being ignored.
-Co-op apologised and said these were linked to its new customer service system, launched in March 2015, that had some 'teething problems'.
+These included stories about lengthy telephone waits, problems with receiving billing information, passwords not being recognised, difficulty providing online meter readings, and emails being ignored.
+Co-operative Energy apologised and said these were linked to its new customer service system, launched in March 2015, that had some 'teething problems'.

 On 18 October 2013, Co-operative Energy announced it would be increasing its gas and electricity prices by an average of 4.5%, applying to new customers from 21 October and to existing customers from January 2014.
 But on 13 November it said that it would cut that increase to 2.5%, in response to the government's indication that it would remove some of the green taxes from energy bills.

-And back in 2012, unlike other suppliers, the Co-operative Energy announced decreases to its prices twice.
-At the beginning of 2012, Co-operative Energy reduced dual-fuel prices by 5%; and in December it cut electricity prices by 2%.
+And back in 2012, unlike other suppliers, Co-operative Energy twice announced decreases to its prices.
+At the beginning of 2012, Co-operative Energy reduced dual-fuel prices by 5%, and in December it cut electricity prices by 2%.

 The Co-operative Energy was also awarded the Positive Change Award at the Which?
 Awards 2012.